-The response lays out the Centre’s vision for a strategy for effective community supervision.
+In response to the ‘Strengthening Probation, Building Confidence’ consultation held by the Ministry of Justice, this briefing lays out the Centre’s vision for a new strategy for effective community supervision.

-Firstly, to maximise public safety, we have set out what effective community supervision ought to look like.
+To maximise public safety, we have set out what effective community supervision ought to look like, including:

 - Improving the relationship between the courts and probation;

 - Making the court experience fairer to promote desistance;

 - Reducing the intensity and length of community sentences for low-risk offenders;